How to create a UX flowchart with examples

 Labels are the reader’s life aid as they guide them through the user flow.
 The most important label is the flowchart’s title.
 Try to use a title that describes exactly what the user flow represents.
 If you’re not sure if it does, get a colleague to read it over and if they can’t tell you what the flowchart is for, you may want to do it over.
 Additionally, avoid Caps Lock within labels, as this has been proven to decrease readability.

-The main purpose of color in a UX flowchart should be to help the reader identify and group resources, and highlight important user actions (color coding), rather than styling.
+The main purpose of color in a UX flowchart is to help the reader identify and group resources, as well as highlight important user actions (color coding), rather than just styling.
+In Justinmind’s user flows, all components are customizable.
+You can change measurements, text styles, and even the colors of borders and backgrounds to suit your design.

 Keeping your visual structure consistent can help ensure that your UX flowchart is easy to follow and isn’t misleading.
 For instance, shapes and line elements should always be used as intended (according to BPM standards).

-Additionally, consider how you use the real estate in your design tool.
-Position elements on the screen logically and consistently for an uncluttered design.
-Most design tools (including Justinmind’s website wireframe tool) have rulers and grids to help you align the elements on the screen.
+Consider the real estate in your design tool; position elements logically for an uncluttered design.
+Most design tools, including Justinmind’s wireframe tool, have rulers and grids to help you align elements.

-Much like when building a prototype, using device skins in your flowchart design can give it more context.
+Much like when building a prototype, using device skins in your flowchart adds context.
 A mobile device skin represents the shell of a device (the part that encases the screen).

 For instance, say you were making flowcharts for an eCommerce shopping cart experience for web and mobile.
 If you use device skins for each device, the reader will be able to associate the chart with each flow more intuitively.